blucreative/dlr-arma3/docs/infantry/equipment.md

 Members may elect to carry a standard or altimeter watch.

-Radio slot is used and will carry a TFAR radio.
+Radio slot is used and will carry an AN/PRC-152 radio.

 All members will carry a military 1:50,000 type map of the AO and a standard compass.